-Halflings are often farming or relaxing when not on adventures, but they’ve a wide range of abilities that could suit many different character builds.
-If you want to play your DnD games stealthily, charismatically, or with some magical powers, the DnD halfling 5E race has something for you.
+Halflings are often farming or relaxing when not on adventures, but they’ve a wide range of abilities that could suit many different DnD character builds.
+If you want to play your DnD games stealthily, charismatically, or with some magical powers, the DnD halfling 5E is one of the ideal DnD races.
+Choose a suitable class from the DnD classes list, and you’re golden.

 Here’s our guide to creating a DnD Halfling 5E character: